buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``name`` (required)

     The name of the parameter.
 For properties, this will correspond to the name of the property that your parameter will set.
-THe name is also used internally as the identifier for in the HTML form.
+The name is also used internally as the identifier for in the HTML form.

 ``label`` (optional; default is same as name)